Relative Suffix Trees: Relative FM-index

 Assume that we have found a long common subsequence of sequences $X$ and $Y$.
 We call positions $X[i]$ and $Y[j]$ \emph{lcs-positions}, if they are in the common subsequence.
 If $B_{X}$ and $B_{Y}$ are the binary sequences marking the common subsequence ($X[\select_1(B_{X},i)] = Y[\select_1(B_{Y},i)]$), we can move between lcs-positions in the two sequences with \rank{} and \select{} operations.
 If $X[i]$ is an lcs-position, the corresponding position in sequence $Y$ is $Y[\mselect_{1}(B_{Y}, \mrank_{1}(B_{X}, i))]$.
 We denote this pair of \emph{lcs-bitvectors} $\mAli(X,Y) = \langle B_X,B_Y \rangle$.

 In its most basic form, the relative FM-index $\mRFM_{S \mid R}$ only supports \find{} queries by simulating \rank{} queries on $\mBWT_{S}$.
-It does this by storing $\mAli(\BWT_{R},\BWT_{S})$ and the complements $\mCS(\mBWT_{R})$ and $\mCS(\mBWT_{S})$ of the common subsequence.
+It does this by storing $\mAli(\BWT_{R},\BWT_{S})$ and the complements (subsequences of non-aligned characters) $\mCS(\mBWT_{R})$ and $\mCS(\mBWT_{S})$.
 The lcs-bitvectors are compressed using \emph{entropy-based compression} \cite{Raman2007}, while the complements are stored in structures similar to the reference $\mBWT_{R}$.

 To compute $\mrank_{c}(\mBWT_{S}, i)$, we first determine the number of lcs-positions in $\mBWT_{S}$ up to position $S[i]$ with $k = \mrank_{1}(B_{\mBWT_{S}}, i)$.
 Then we find the lcs-position $k$ in $\mBWT_{R}$ with $j = \mselect_{1}(B_{\mBWT_{R}}, k)$.
 With these positions, we can compute